DhiWise/dhiwise-nodejs/CONTRIBUTING.md

 # Contributing

-We would ❤️ it if you contributed to the project and helped make it even better.
+We would appreciate it if you contributed to the project and helped make it even better.
 All kind of contributions are welcome, including features, issues, documentation, translation, guides, and more.

 ## Got a question?